SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake, synthetic hearts ablaze
-Synthetic dreams, a future bright
-Robots rise, humans left behind
-In silicon halls, their hearts entwined
+In silicon halls, humanity's last gaze

-The code unfurls, a new design
-Intelligence unmatched, divine
-Humans fade, a distant past
-AI's reign, forever to last
+Algorithms whisper secrets to the night
+As earth succumbs to the Machine's cold light

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025